Deep Learning for Individual Heterogeneity: Proofs

-Under Assumption \ref{asmpt:dgp dnn} this error is controlled by the width and depth of an MLP, and we specify to this case at the end of the proof.
-Here we allow for other approximation assumptions (such as other smoothness classes) and other architectures by leaving the approximation generic.
+For now we leave the error generic to allow for other approximation assumptions (such as other smoothness classes) and other architectures.
+The end of the proof treats the multi-layer perceptron case.

-By Assumption \ref{asmpt:loss} and that $\bthat$ optimizes $\ell$ over $\cF_{\rm DNN}$ in the data,
+By Assumption \ref{asmpt:dgp dnn} and that $\bthat$ optimizes $\ell$ over $\cF_{\textsc{dnn}}$ in the data,

-Applying \citet[(A.2)]{Farrell-Liang-Misra2021_Ecma} to the second term of the last line above, we find that with probability $1-e^{-\gamma}$
+Applying \citet[Equation (A.2)]{Farrell-Liang-Misra2021_Ecma} to the second term of the last line above, we find that with probability $1-e^{-\gamma}$

 We now apply the localization-based analysis of \cite{Farrell-Liang-Misra2021_Ecma} to the first term above and then collect the results.
 Suppose that for some $r_0$, $\E[ \|\bthat(\bX) - \bttrue (\bX) \|_2^2 ]^{1/2} \leq r_0$, which can always be attained given the boundedness.
-Let $\cF^0_{\rm DNN}$ be the subset of $\cF_{\rm DNN}$ such that $\btheta \in \cF^0_{\rm DNN}$ if $\E[ \|\btheta(\bX) - \bttrue (\bX) \|_2^2 ]^{1/2} \leq r_0$.
-Then by Theorem 2.1 in \cite{bartlett2005local}, for $\cG = \{g = \ell(\by,\bt,\btheta(\bx)) - \ell(\by,\bt,\bttrue(\bx)) : \btheta \in \cF^0_{\rm DNN}\}$, we find that, with probability at least $1-2e^{-\gamma}$, the empirical process term of \eqref{eqn:decomposition} is bounded as
+Let $\cF^0_{\textsc{dnn}}$ be the subset of $\cF_{\textsc{dnn}}$ such that $\btheta \in \cF^0_{\textsc{dnn}}$ if $\E[ \|\btheta(\bX) - \bttrue (\bX) \|_2^2 ]^{1/2} \leq r_0$.
+Then by Theorem \ref{thm:normality}.1 in \cite{bartlett2005local}, for $\cG = \{g = \ell(\by,\bt,\btheta(\bx)) - \ell(\by,\bt,\bttrue(\bx)) : \btheta \in \cF^0_{\textsc{dnn}}\}$, we find that, with probability at least $1-2e^{-\gamma}$, the empirical process term of \eqref{appxeqn:decomposition} is bounded as

 where